Meteor-Community-Packages/meteor-collection-hooks/README.md

 - All hook callbacks have `this._super` available to them (the underlying method) as well as `this.context`, the equivalent of `this` to the underlying method.
+Additionally, `this.args` contain the original arguments passed to the method and can be modified by reference (for example, modifying a selector in a `before` hook so that the underlying method uses this new selector).

 - It is quite normal for `userId` to sometimes be unavailable to hook callbacks in some circumstances.
 For example, if an `update` is fired from the server with no user context, the server certainly won't be able to provide any particular userId.

-- If, like me, you transform `Meteor.users` through a round-about way involving `find` and `findOne`, then you won't be able to use `this.transform()`.
+- If, like me, you transform `Meteor.users` through a [round-about way](https://github.com/matb33/meteor-collection-hooks/issues/15#issuecomment-25809919) involving
+`find` and `findOne`, then you won't be able to use `this.transform()`.
 Instead, grab the transformed user with `findOne`.